-Emergency information for all children is located in individual Health/Family Services files in the center.
+Emergency information for all children is located in individual Health/Family Services files.
+Classroom teachers and center supervisors have access to emergency information for each child.
 These records contain names, address and phone numbers of the child's parents and emergency contact person, as well as the child's physician and preferred hospital.